mdlayher/wavepipe/API.md

 At this time, the current API version is **v0**.
 This API is **unstable**, and is subject to change.

+Unless otherwise noted, API endpoints should be accessed using the HTTP `GET` method, due to the vast majority of API endpoints being read-only.

 **Authentication:**

 In order to use the wavepipe API, all requests must be authenticated.
 The first step is to generate a new